Farming Village

 Open Test

-Young Farmers (YFC)
+Young Farmers (YFC) Village, sponsored by Ariat Work

 The Young Farmers always know how to inject a healthy amount of fun into proceedings.
-Come along and watch their trademark humorous competitions and performances on the stage that are guaranteed to put a smile on everybody’s face and view craft and cookery exhibits.
-You’ll also be able to watch members take part in stock judging, a skill which combines being able to compare and place livestock and explain the reasons for decisions to a judge.
+Come along and watch their trademark humorous competitions and performances on the stage that are guaranteed to put a smile on everybody’s face.
+The West Midlands Area and Three Counties Tug of War competitions also returned to the show in 2024 and 2025.